Games aren't fun anymore?

 “…Sometimes makes you wish you could just stay in this world…”

 But that’s the problem, isn’t it?
 That can’t end well.
 I played for three hours today, what did I accomplish?
 Some “errands” and “loose ends” taken care of before moving on further into the story?
-That could’ve been three hours of real errands instead.
+That could’ve been three hours of real errands.
 My time is finite, to the point I question whether I’m even having fun optimally.
 I love traversing this make-believe world, and almost fourty hours in aren’t sure I’m even halfway done with it.
 But do you know how many books one could fit into fourty hours?
 Was CrossCode deeper than War and Peace so far?
 I don’t know.
 More importantly, why do I care?

 Have I lost some of the ability to truly enjoy games for the sake of games?
 If I increasingly avoid what a medium uniquely offers, can I still say it’s my favourite?